Going to School With Food Allergies

 - who will train substitute teachers and special-subject teachers to recognize and treat a reaction

-- where epinephrine will be kept and who will be responsible for giving it, if needed
+- where epinephrine will be kept and who should give it, if needed

 Ask the school to: